 - Keep your door closed and locked when not in your room and understand that you can enhance your safety and that of your roommate(s) by keeping the door closed and locked at all times.

-- Please immediately inform a member of the hall staff about any unsafe conditions or behaviors that threaten the safety or security of your community.
+- Please immediately inform a member of the dorm staff about any unsafe conditions or behaviors that threaten the safety or security of your community.

 To guard against theft, the University recommends that the following safeguards be observed: